tanishq-dubey/hive/README.md

 First, we should add a `submit_task` endpoint.
 This will be the external API that a user can call in order to give the Hive things to do.
-They could call `do_task` on an individual drone if they really wanted, but that would bypass all control from the queens, and wouldn't be recomended (a good improvement is to ensure `do_task` calls only come from the queen).
+They could call `do_task` on an individual drone if they really wanted, but that would bypass all control from the queens, and wouldn't be recommended (a good improvement is to ensure `do_task` calls only come from the queen).
 The `submit_task` would look something like this: